algosup/2022-2023-project-5-algorithmics-Team-3/specs/functional/functional-specifications.md

 <ins>**Scenario:**</ins> _The Production Manager needs to monitor the blending process, including the number of movements required to transfer the champagne from one tank to another.
 They input the number of movements and their respective tanks.
 The software then calculates the number of movements required and monitors the entire blending process._

 <ins>**Success Criteria:**</ins> _The software displays the number of movements required and monitors the entire blending process._

+## Terms and Definitions
+[^tank]: A sizable container primarily utilized for storing and holding a significant amount of liquid or gas.

+[^oxidation]: The process of oxygen reacting with a substance.

+[^idiomatic]: A style of writing code that is easily readable and understandable.